 - What growth or challenges to faith, hope and love is happening for/in/to me? - What devotional and study habits do I need to attend to? - What is happening in key relationships in my ministry and internship and what does this reveal about myself and my ability to relate to others? - How am I managing the roles I am in with my family and/or partner alongside ministry? - What self-care growth have I experienced and what challenges remain? - Are there any personal character issues arising out of the internship so far? - 5.
-Key Goals for Next 6 Months.
+Reflection and Revision for Key Learning Goals and Rule of Life for Next 6 Months.
 In the light of the above, what still needs to be done, undone, and/or worked on?
-What revision to goals needs to be made?
+What revision to existing learning goals needs to be made?
+What is my reflection and experience of my Rule of Life?
+Are any revisions required with my Rule of Life?